yohatad/alx-system_engineering-devops/0x02-shell_redirections/README.md

-All the files for the shell redirections projects
+This folder contains answers for the bash execises